Educational activities outside the walls Activities, travelling exhibitions and training outside the walls

 By email: horslesmurs@memorialdelashoah.org

-Thematic booklets specific to certain workshops offered at the Memorial allow teachers to address the workshop topics, in advance, with their students.
+Thematic booklets specific to certain workshops offered at the Memorial allow teachers to discuss the topics of the workshop, in advance, with their students.

 Information : reservation.groupes@memorialdelashoah.org